JANUS: Resilient and Adaptive Data Transmission for Enabling Timely and Efficient Cross-Facility Scientific Workflows: Optimization in Scientific Data Transmission

 To illustrate how \sys works, consider the example in~\autoref{fig:example}.
 As shown in~\autoref{fig:send}, on the sender side, \sys uses pMGARD to refactor the original data into a hierarchical structure with four levels.
 The sizes of these four levels are denoted by $S_1$, $S_2$, $S_3$, and $S_4$, where $S_1 < S_2 < S_3 < S_4$.
 Adding an additional level from top to bottom improves the reconstruction accuracy, with the error bounds decreasing as follows: $\varepsilon_{1}$ for level 1, $\varepsilon_{2}$ for levels 1 and 2, $\varepsilon_{3}$ for levels 1–3, and so on, where $\varepsilon_{1} > \varepsilon_{2} > \ldots > \varepsilon_{L}$.
 The relative L-infinity error, defined as \begingroup \endgroup measures the error between the original data $d$ and the reconstructed data $\tilde{d}$, where $\max(| d - \tilde{d} |)$ is the maximum absolute difference and $\max(| d |)$ is the maximum value in the original data.
 In the worst-case scenario, when no levels are available for reconstruction, the relative error is 1.
 Each level is divided into fragments, with erasure coding applied: for every $k$ data fragments, $m$ parity fragments are generated.
 The total number of fragments, $n = k + m$, remains constant across levels.
 For example, $k_1=4$, $m_1=4$; $k_2=5$, $m_2=3$; $k_3=6$, $m_3=2$; and $k_4=7$, $m_4=1$.
 These data and parity fragments form fault-tolerant groups (FTGs) for each level.
 All fragments are transmitted via UDP, with each fragment encapsulated in its own UDP packet.

-During transmission, some packets may be lost, but the parity fragments allow the receiver to recover many lost data fragments without retransmission.
-As illustrated in~\autoref{fig:receive}, for the first level, as long as no more than 4 fragments are lost within each FTG, the data can be fully recovered.
+During transmission, some packets may be lost, but parity fragments allow the receiver to recover many lost fragments without retransmission.
+As shown in~\autoref{fig:receive}, at level 1, data can be fully recovered as long as no more than 4 fragments are lost per FTG.
 Similarly, lost fragments at levels 2 and 3 can be recovered using parity fragments.
-However, at level 4, if 2 fragments are lost from an FTG, recovery is not possible due to the single parity fragment.
-If retransmission is not enabled, only the top three levels can be used for reconstruction within error bound $\varepsilon_{3}$.
-The number of parity fragments at each level can be adjusted based on user requirements.
+At level 4, however, losing 2 fragments from an FTG cannot be recovered due to the single parity fragment.
+Without retransmission, only the top three levels can be reconstructed within the error bound $\varepsilon_{3}$.
+The number of parity fragments per level can be adjusted according to user requirements.